 Our children need our maturity, expertise, and authority to guide them through their early years (and truthfully for decades after that too.
 I know I call my parents at least once a week with an issue I need support with!)

 Just like some babies take to breastfeeding more easily or are more adventurous when starting solids, some babies are naturally better sleepers.
 However, there are still plenty of babies who need support in areas like breastfeeding, starting solids, physical development, and – yes – even sleep!

 There are obviously plenty more myths and misconceptions surrounding babies and their sleep habits, but these are some of the most common ones I hear as well as some of the most important ones to get the facts straight on.

 Remember, there are endless posts on social media and websites that portray themselves as factual, but there’s nothing – literally nothing – stopping them from making that claim, regardless of their accuracy or basis in scientific evidence.
 It can be hard to sift through reputable sources, which is why I’m here.
-So, if you ever want more information about your baby’s sleep, I’m willing to talk about it to the point of obnoxiousness!

 If you’re exhausted, totally overwhelmed by your child’s sleep habits, or looking for answers to the sleep questions that keep you up at night (literally), then you’ve come to the right place.
 I’m Jamie, founder of Oh Baby Consulting, and my goal is to help your family get the sleep you need to not just survive, but thrive!